MailCheck-co/mailcheck.site/src/routes/blog/emails-validation-api-increase-ecommerce-conversion/index.md

 date: 13.08.2020
 readingTime: 3 min read
 snippet: In the previous article, we discussed what email API is, reviewed the email API mechanism, analyzed a couple of examples of email API application as well as discussed the benefits of using email API.
-description: HOW EMAILS VALIDATION API CAN AND WILL INCREASE YOUR E-COMMERCE CONVERSION.
-Automatic verification and cleaning in bulk emailings
+description: How emails validation api can and will increase your e-commerce conversion.
+Automatic verification and cleaning in bulk emailing
 thumbnailImg: ./email-for-everything.jpg?format=jpg&width=880
 ---

-# EMAILS VALIDATION API INCREASE E-COMMERCE CONVERSION
+# EMAIL VALIDATION API WILL INCREASE CONVERSION

 {readingTime}